dailystory/docs/articles/changelog/2020/october.md

 * Remove removeTableIfEmpty from email designer
 * Add support for lead reindex queue
 * Validate that user has mobile number set to receive notifications in automations
+* RhinoFit "Deleted" Contacts not Updating in DailyStory